Elinsrc/Client-Mod/README.md

   hud_health20 "r g b"

-cl_lowerweapon - [1/0] The weapon in the player's hand will lower depending on the speed of movement, default value is 0.
+cl_lowerweapon - [1/0] The weapon in the player's hand will lower depending on the speed of movement, default value is 1.

+cl_weaponsway - [1/0] Swaying of the weapon when moving, default value is 1.

 cl_gausscolor - [1/0] activates cvar cl_gaussbeam "r g b", default value is 0.